logo

 Dry summer management strategies help to protect next season’s production and reproduction by ensuring all mixed aged cows reach a body condition score (BCS) 5.0 by calving, and first and second calvers reach a BCS of 5.5.
 At the same time, these strategies focus on maximising milksolids production and profit for the rest of the current season.

-Download our dry summer management guide
+Download our summer management plan

 Summer Management Webinar 1: Preparing for a dry summer